huobei1997/huobei1997.github.io/content/blog/IRMA_Workflow/index.md

 ### Step 3: Interpreting Mismatches & AA Changes

-Once the results load, you usually see ~1-2 base differences.
-To determine if these lead to **Amino Acid (AA) changes** (Non-synonymous mutations) or are just artifacts, follow these steps:
+After the alignment was complete, I found that the **Per.Ident** was **99.91%**, indicating that there were some mismatched bases.
+To compare further, we need to follow these steps:

 1.  **Switch to Alignments**: Click the **"Alignments"** tab (located next to the *Graphic Summary*).
 2.  **Scan for Breaks**: Scroll down to see the base-by-base alignment.
 Look for breaks in the vertical lines (`|`):